-MINERVA project website
+MINERVA Platform website

-MINERVA (Molecular Interaction NEtwoRk VisuAlization) platform is a standalone
+MINERVA (Molecular Interaction NEtwoRk VisuAlization) Platform is a standalone

 Visualization of uploaded networks generated by the platform is accessible via a web browser to all viewers with the weblink to the resource.
 See User manual for a description of functionalities available in the map.

 [!New] a website with MINERVA tutorials can be found here.